ShaynaCummings/police-brutality/all-locations.md

 ### Police officer puts his knee on a protesters neck, is pulled off | May 31st

 A police officer has his knee on a woman's neck, who already had 3 police officers on her.
 A different officer had to pull him away.

+id: ca-losangeles-13

 **Links**